hsucherng/boilerplate-metalsmith/README.md

 3. Copy the `dev` folder and paste it at where you want your development files to be.
 4. Open up the command-line and `cd` into the freshly copied `dev` folder.
 5. Run `yarn`.
 This should install all the required dependencies.
-6. Double-click on `setup.bat` to run a basic initial setup.
+6. Run `node setup` to run a basic initial setup.
 7. You are now ready to start building.
-Double-click on `serve.bat`, then navigate to the full localhost path to view the site.
+Run `node build`, then navigate to the full localhost path to view the site.

 For more detailed information, check the `README.md` document inside the `dev` folder.